“Days after…” Pedagogy Resources

 Syracuse University Syllabus Templates

-- Combined undergraduate and graduate syllabus template 2019-20
+- Undergraduate and graduate syllabus templates

 - One of the best practices for inclusive instruction is to use rubrics.
 The Office of Institutional Effectiveness and Assessment maintains a rubric resource website.